MA/MSc

 With an industry-informed curriculum, this future-focused MA combines computing and media and communications to reflect digital journalism at its most current.

-• You’ll have the chance to study multimedia and interactive journalism, look at interactive documentaries, digital reporting, and video journalism.
-You’ll also learn coding, so you can get to grips with using algorithms and data sets, and do social network analysis to monitor what’s going on behind the screens
+• You’ll have the chance to study multimedia and interactive journalism, look at interactive documentaries, data journalism, digital reporting, and video journalism.
+You’ll learn coding and data analysis techniques, so you can get to grips with web production, data-led investigations and using visualisation in stories.
+Modules cover specialist skills such as OSINT, verification, generative AI, machine learning and social media analysis to monitor what’s going on behind the screens and break new stories.

 • We want you to reimagine the medium while you’re here, so you get the chance to specialise in your own area of interest for your final project.
 This could be anything from an interactive website to a video production using interactive story telling and text.
-We offer a lot of support when it comes to the coding side of the course.
-A boot camp before the start of the programme gives you an introduction to some of the techniques and languages
+We offer a lot of support when it comes to the coding side of the course. before the start of the programme gives you an introduction to some of the techniques and languages.

 Contact the department